* Outsource your P&C Software to Expert Developers

-The Internet is likely to be the latest and important of the new forms of insurance distribution channel.
+The Internet is likely to be the latest and most important of the new forms of insurance distribution channel.
 It is already apparent that customers are using new Internet technology in almost all business fields.
-Web technology supports multiple marketing channels, including agents, sales of insurance products and call centers.
+Web technology supports multiple marketing channels, including agents, sales of insurance products, and call centers.
 However, insurers have been slow to get to this distribution channel.

 Direct mail marketing

 It means selling insurance products by dealing directly with consumers rather than through intermediaries.
-Direct mail campaigns deliver better overall response than digital channels.
+Direct mail campaigns deliver better overall responses than digital channels.
 In this marketing channel, there is no need to share profit margins and the insurer has complete control over the sales process.

-Branch offices, one of the direct channels of insurance marketing, has also continued to be a key element in the distribution systems of both life and non-life insurance companies.
+Branch offices, one of the direct channels of insurance marketing, have also continued to be a key element in the distribution systems of both life and non-life insurance companies.
 All insurance companies have an agency-building distribution strategy under which they recruit, train, finance, and oversee their agents/advisors.
 Through these offices, personal contact and relationship can be established with the customers.
 The insurance industry is witnessing a growing trend in adopting alternate channels of distribution to fuel business growth.
 An innovative idea of distribution is the new mantra and insurers are aligning their business strategy in line with changing customer requirements and preferences.
 It is imperative for them to strike the right balance between traditional and modern models to survive for a longer period of time.